-Our Table is a cooperative of farmers and producers working together to create handcrafted, thoughtful and delicious food for the local community.
-They are a model multi-stakeholder collective that harnesses the power of collaboration to create shared value through all stages of food growth and production.
+Our Table is a cooperative of farmers and producers working together to create handcrafted, thoughtful, and delicious food for the local community.
+They harness the power of collaboration to create shared value through all stages of food growth and production.
 Our Table is a new paradigm for a more localized food system based on a new form of agriculture that blends the wisdom of the past with the science of the present.
 In addition to their store full of local fresh goods they also offer classes, dinners, and farm camps for adults.
 During the fall they have a pumpkin patch.
 They also offer tours of the farm for groups.

 Recommended for Things to Do in Fall because: Our Table is an inspiring facility and beautiful during the fall.

 Meagan's expert tip: Visit their website to see what events they have coming up.